 Over time or after hardwood management, redwood and Douglas-fir dominate the canopy of this plant community phase.
 Several decades of growth will also allow recruits to create a more ecologically diverse two story canopy structure.
 T1.4a) Windthrow or other small scale disturbances could create a gap in the overstory for red alder and shrubs to colonize, providing for hardwood species along with conifers in the overstory.
 T1.4b) A selective redwood cut would leave Douglas-fir dominating the site as redwood sprouts grow in the subcanopy.
-T1.4c) Long term fire exclusion could result in infilling by western hemlock, which could become a codominant in the overstory.
-1.4d) Time and an intermediate disturbance regime could create the opportunity for the site to transition towards the reference plant community with a multi-layered canopy and more open understory.
+1.4c) Time and an intermediate disturbance regime could create the opportunity for the site to transition towards the reference plant community with a multi-layered canopy and more open understory.

-State 5

-Plant Community 1.5
+Community 5.1 Plant Community 1.5

 A Douglas-fir dominated canopy would result from a selective redwood harvest.
 Shrub cover may be higher in gaps created by disturbance or selective harvest.
-1.5a) Several decades of redwood sprout regrowth would provide for a mixed overstory of dominate redwood and codominant Douglas-fir.
+1.5a) Several decades of redwood sprout regrowth would provide for a mixed overstory of redwood and Douglas-fir.